 The Oregon Department of Justice’s project has been successful in (1) mandating all state agencies to complete annual trainings on human trafficking awareness and identification, (2) mandating youth-serving agencies to conduct human trafficking screening for all children at intake, (3) creating and implementing a crisis and non-crisis response protocol, and (4) creating and implementing human trafficking training.

-California Governor’s Office of Emergency Services, in partnership with the California Department of Social Services and the Alameda County District Attorney’s Office, was awarded a FY17 Improving Outcomes for Child and Youth Victims of Trafficking grant.
-The California team leveraged existing victim assistance, law enforcement, community-based organizations, legal institutions, and child welfare efforts throughout the state to strengthen collaboration between systems and sectors.
-The project also developed a multi-day training to identify best practices in addressing human trafficking of children and youth.
+California’s Governor’s Office of Emergency Services, in partnership with the California Department of Social Services and the Alameda County District Attorney’s Office, was awarded a FY17 Improving Outcomes for Human Trafficking of Child and Youth Victims grant.
+This project addressed several system-level barriers to identifying and assisting child and youth victims of sex and labor trafficking.
+The project team conducted a comprehensive training to identify best practices and improve coordinated local responses to human trafficking of children and youth; evaluated state program models to identify effective strategies; and used evaluation results to inform and drive statewide scaling.